 Corporate Activity and Growth - Risk 1

-Our business strategy contemplates future acquisitions.
-Acquisitions of other businesses or assets present various risks and uncertainties.
+Our business strategy contemplates future acquisitions or dispositions.
+Acquisitions of other businesses or assets and dispositions of our current businesses or assets present various risks and uncertainties.

-We may pursue growth through the acquisition of businesses or assets that will enable us to broaden our service and product offerings and expand into new markets.
-We may be unable to implement this element of our growth strategy if we cannot identify suitable businesses or assets, reach agreement on potential strategic acquisitions on acceptable terms or for other reasons.
-Moreover, acquisitions involve various risks, including:
+We may pursue growth through the acquisition of businesses or assets that will enable us to broaden our service and product offerings and expand into new markets, and, from time to time, we may also consider dispositions of non-strategic assets.
+We may be unable to implement this element of our growth strategy or our long-term strategy if we cannot identify suitable businesses or assets, reach agreement on potential strategic acquisitions on acceptable terms or for other reasons, or obtain the fair value of the assets or businesses we may sell.
+Moreover, acquisitions and dispositions involve various risks, including:

 Future acquisitions may require us to obtain additional equity or debt financing, which may not be available on attractive terms.
 Moreover, to the extent an acquisition transaction financed by non-equity consideration results in goodwill, it will reduce our tangible net worth, which might have an adverse effect on credit availability.